Please confirm topic selection

 • Pathophysiology

-• differs from fibroblast as the myofibroblast has INTRACELLULAR ACTIN filaments aligned along long axis of cell
+• differs from fibroblast as the myofibroblast has intracellular actin filaments aligned along long axis of cell

-• adjacent myofibroblasts connect via EXTRACELLULAR FIBRONECTIN to act together to create contracted tissue
+• adjacent myofibroblasts connect via extracellular fibronectin to act together to create contracted tissue

-• cytokines have been implicated
+• cytokines released by macrophages and lymphocytes have been implicated

 • TGFbeta1, TGFbeta2, epidermal growth factor, PDGF, connective tissue growth factor

-• ectopic manifestations
+• ectopic manifestations (Ledderhose, Peyronie's, Garrod)

 • Peyronie's disease (dartos fascia of penis) 2-8%